 Relationship of the UAS Research Compliance Committee to Other University Committees

 Research that has been reviewed and approved by the committee may be subject to review and subsequent approval or disapproval by University officials or other committees.

 The committee will consist of:

-In addition, the committee will have four (4) non-voting members including the Associate Vice President for Research and Economic Development, a coordinator from Research Development and Compliance, a representative from the University Police, and a representative from the office of General Counsel.
+In addition, the Committee will have four (4) non-voting members including the Associate Vice President for Research and Economic Development, a coordinator from Research Development & Compliance, a representative from the University Police, and a University legal advisor.

 All members will be appointed in writing by the Vice President for Research and Economic Development.

-The Committee Chairperson, with the approval of the committee, may appoint standing subcommittees or ad hoc subcommittees.
-Each subcommittee shall be composed of at least three members.
-The Chairperson may appoint non-committee members to a subcommittee.
-Each standing or ad hoc subcommittee shall have those powers and that authority stipulated in the motion authorizing the committee.
-Each standing or ad hoc subcommittee shall serve at the pleasure of the committee.
+The Committee Chairperson, with the approval of the Committee, may appoint standing subcommittees or ad hoc subcommittees.
+Each subcommittee shall be composed of at least three (3) members.
+The Chairperson may appoint non-Committee members to a subcommittee.
+Each standing or ad hoc subcommittee shall have those powers and that authority stipulated in the motion authorizing the subcommittee.
+Each standing or ad hoc subcommittee shall serve at the pleasure of the Committee.